 6. Any tips for someone wanting a career in outreach and PR?

 Get out there, make sure you attend PR and digital marketing events – and if you’re studying PR or marketing communications, make sure you take full advantage of CIPR and PRCA memberships.
-And definitely read all the relevant publications such as PR Week, Marketing week, The Drum, and Prolific North.
+And read all the relevant publications such as PR Week, Marketing Week, The Drum, and Prolific North.

 Attend careers days if you can, and follow all the PR agencies and PR professionals you like on Twitter.
 Make sure you do internships, too.